James Batchelder

-Criminal Investigation
+Criminal investigation

 Numerous men were arrested during the Friday night riot in Court Square where Batchelder was killed and nine of these were arraigned, charged with his murder.
-The next day, a black by the name of Nelson Hopewell was arrested and found to be in the possession of a bloodstained knife, and he was also charged with the murder.
+The next day, a black man by the name of Nelson Hopewell was arrested and found to be in the possession of a bloodstained knife, and he was also charged with the murder.
 Two more men, John C. Cluer and John Morrison, were subsequently arrested and also charged with the murder.
 Ultimately, some of these men were indicted, but a large group of prominent, abolitionist lawyers rushed to their defence with the result that the indictments were abandoned and the men were never brought to trial.
 Later, one of these lawyers, Theodore C. Parker published a polemic entitled "Defence" which he described as the argument he had planned to give if a trial had occurred.